Native American disease and epidemics: Smallpox

+19th century

+In 1832 President Andrew Jackson signed Congressional authorization and funding to set up a smallpox vaccination program for Indian tribes.
+The goal was to eliminate the deadly threat of smallpox to a population with little or no immunity, and at the same time exhibit the benefits of cooperation with the government.
+In practice there were severe obstacles.
+The tribal medicine men launched a strong opposition, warning of white trickery and offering an alternative explanation and system of cure.
+Some taught that the affliction could best be cured by a sweat bath followed by a rapid plunge into cold water.
+Furthermore the vaccines often lost their potency when transported and stored over long distances with primitive storage facilities.
+It was too little and too late to avoid the great smallpox epidemic of 1837 to 1840 that swept across North America west of the Mississippi, all the way to Canada and Alaska.
+Deaths have been estimated in the range of 100,000 to 300,000, with entire tribes wiped out.
+Over 90 percent of the Mandans died.

-In the mid to late nineteenth century, at a time of increasing European-American travel and settlement in the West, at least four different epidemics broke out among the Plains tribes between 1837 and 1870.
-When the Plains tribes began to learn of the "white man's diseases", many intentionally avoided contact with them and their trade goods.
-But the lure of trade goods such as metal pots, skillets, and knives sometimes proved too strong.
-The Indians traded with the white newcomers anyway and inadvertently spread disease to their villages.
+In the mid to late nineteenth century, at a time of increasing European-American travel and settlement in the West, at least four different epidemics broke out among the Plains Indians tribes from 1837 to 1870.
+The Indians traded with the white people regardless spread disease to their villages.
 In the late 19th century, the Lakota Indians of the Plains called the disease the "rotting face sickness".

 The 1862 Pacific Northwest smallpox epidemic, which was brought from San Francisco to Victoria, devastated the indigenous peoples of the Pacific Northwest Coast, with a death rate of over 50% for the entire coast from Puget Sound to Southeast Alaska.
 In some areas the native population fell by as much as 90%.
 Some historians have described the epidemic as a deliberate genocide because the Colony of Vancouver Island and the Colony of British Columbia could have prevented the epidemic but chose not to, and in some ways facilitated it.